Nyhavn 9: 19th century

 At the time of the 1840 census, No. 5 was home to just seven people.
-Lorentze Thalia Theresia Thygesen (mée Selmer), widow of justitsråd and bank manager Aksel Møller Thygesen (1763-1818), resided on the first floor with the 40-year-old unmarried woman Susanne Jacobine Selmer, a housekeeper, a female cook and two maids.
+Lorentze Thalia Theresia Thygesen (née Selmer), widow of justitsråd and bank manager Aksel Møller Thygesen (1763-1818), resided on the first floor with the 40-year-old unmarried woman Susanne Jacobine Selmer, a housekeeper, a female cook and two maids.
 Matthias Fries, a 28-year-old teacher at the Royal Danish Naval Academy, resided alone on the second floor.

 The basement and ground floor was for many years operated as a guesthouse and tavern under the name Hotel Stevns.
 It was later replaced by an entertainment venue called Safari and then Nyhavnskroen.
 The Danish operations of a German bank and insurance company was in 1900 based in the building.